taufeeq-mustafa/HunarShehar/README.md

 - **Web App Manifest:** Configured for installability.
 - **Service Worker:** Offline caching and fast loading.
 - **Icons:** Provided for home screen installation.
+- **You must have your own firebase authentications and APIs to run this project**

 ## Hosting